sayedcseku/sayedcseku.github.io/_projects/LHP.md

 ---
-title: "Local Haar Pattern: A Feature Descriptor from Biomedical Images"
+title: "Local Haar Pattern: A Feature Descriptor for Biomedical Images"
 excerpt: "In order to compute the LHP descriptor a patch p of size 32×32 is consider around the pixel of interest, and vector of size 128 bytes is calculated that represents the patch.
 Each byte of the vector is computed based on the intensity comparisons of two-pixel groups. <br/>"